 |1942||Stanford (28-4)||Everett Dean||53-38||Dartmouth||Kansas City, Mo.|

 |1941||Wisconsin (20-3)||Bud Foster||39-34||Washington State||Kansas City, Mo.|

 |1940||Indiana (20-3)||Branch McCracken||60-42||Kansas||Kansas City, Mo.|

 *Louisville’s participation in the 2013 tournament was later vacated by the Committee on Infractions.

 March Madness glossary:

 The Madness of March isn’t just confined to what happens on the basketball court.
 When discussing teams, there are a bevy of statistics, terms, and acronyms thrown out.
-There’s a team’s RPI, KPI, and BPI.
+There’s a team’s NET rankings, KPI, and BPI.
 The SOS and the SOR.
 The automatic bid and the at-large bid.
 It can be a bit daunting.